samisalreadytaken/vs_library/Documentation.md

 ```cpp
 handle VS::TraceLine::GetEnt(float radius = 1.0)
 ```
-Search and return hit entity handle, null if none
+Search for entity in radius and return entity handle, null if none.

 Calling this again will try to find an entity again.
 Found entity is not saved.
 ________________________________